Feyerabend/ABC80/BEFORE.md

 > Seven-S will be the new weapon to fight the computer giants like IBM, Honeywell-Bull, CDC etc.

 Maybe a bit ironic is the cirumstance that DIAB Data AB (as the company later was called), was bought in 1991 by Bull, later i 1994 denationalized in France.[^bull]

 The functions of the computer is described such as it could be used for word processing, data collection, as a terminal, remote batching, stock-keeping, inventory, personnel, salaries, etc. suitable for then current office needs.
-A remark is also that smaller companies could use this computer, as well as larger (through the terminal function).
+A remark is also that smaller companies could use this computer, as well a larger (through the terminal function).
 Also other applications are possible, programmable calculator systems, process control, and industrial programmable controller system are mentioned.
 In total this made up the seven bullet points, the seven application areas, to which Seven-S was intended, hence its name.

 In 1975 eventually Dataindustrier AB together with Innovation Tomas Nilsson AB, formed a new company, a joint-venture, Data Future AB for the sole purpose of selling Seven-S. It was promising at first, they acquired some needed investment capital from the state, they won a reputable prize for innovation, and also a larger customer (Kommundata) was ready for 500 terminals, or even more in the future.

 Hardware isn't mentioned much from what can be found in sources, but was build around the Z80, with 16k byte of dynamic RAM, initially at least from the outset according to an article.[^di] From the picture displayed above, the caption says that the configuration here is a Zilog Z80 processor, it has a 15" screen (25x18 characters), and 64k of RAM.
 The Seven-S was manufactured by Stansaab starting 1977, which later fusioned with Datasaab.
 Production was relatively slow.

 Then something happend.
 The control of the sole customer and the product was transferred to Datasaab.[^datasaab] Datasaab cancelled the project in 1978/1979, and that was the end of that.
 A total of hundred Seven-S were produced.

 Ignoring interesting futher politics here involving larger companies and competition, the ideas and solutions from Seven-S was brought in to the project of ABC80.
-The pace in which the project of ABC80 proceeded could only come through the previous experience of its predecessor Seven-S.
-*A small strain survived.*
+The pace in which the project of ABC80 proceeded could only come through the previous experience of its predecessor Seven-S. *A small strain survived.*

 [^diab]: https://en.wikipedia.org/wiki/Dataindustrier_AB